NMFS-RADFish/boilerplate/README.md

 ### Additional Jest Configuration

 Jest and React Testing Library is included in the RADFish framework by default.
 Modifying the Jest test configuration can be configured in the `jest.config.js` file.
 Please see the official Jest docs for the latest configuration options: https://jestjs.io/docs/configuration.

+### 508 Compliance

+# Guide to Testing Section 508 Compliance in a React Project

+## 1. Introduction to Section 508 Compliance

+Section 508 of the Rehabilitation Act mandates that federal agencies' electronic and information technology is accessible to people with disabilities, aligning with the Web Content Accessibility Guidelines (WCAG).

+## 2. Set Up Your React Project

+Ensure your React application is operational locally, typically accessed at `http://localhost:3000`.

+## 3. Automated Testing with Lighthouse

+- **Open Google Chrome**: Ensure Google Chrome is installed and open your project by navigating to `http://localhost:3000`.
+- **Access Chrome DevTools**: Right-click on the page and select "Inspect", or use `Ctrl+Shift+I` (Windows/Linux) or `Cmd+Option+I` (Mac) to open DevTools.
+- **Run Lighthouse Audit**:
+  - Click on the "Lighthouse" tab in the DevTools panel.
+  - Check the "Accessibility" box to focus the audit on accessibility compliance.
+  - Click "Analyze page load" to start the audit.
+Review the report that Lighthouse provides, detailing accessibility issues and suggestions for improvements.

+## 4. Implement Recommendations

+Address each listed accessibility issue based on Lighthouse’s suggestions, such as adding alt text to images, ensuring proper use of semantic HTML, and correcting ARIA labels.

+## 5. Rerun the Audit

+After making changes, rerun Lighthouse to verify improvements and ensure no new issues have arisen.

+## 6. Manual Checks (Optional)

+- **Keyboard Navigation**: Verify that all interactive elements are accessible via keyboard alone.
+- **Screen Reader Testing**: Use the [VoiceOver](https://www.accessibilitychecker.org/blog/section-508-tools/#:~:text=Developed%20for%20Apple%20devices%2C%20VoiceOver,are%20compatible%20with%20screen%20readers) tool to ensure all content is navigable and readable.
+- **Color Contrast**: Use the [WebAIM Color Contrast Checker Chrome Extension](https://wave.webaim.org/extension/) to ensure sufficient contrast between text and backgrounds.

+## 7. Continuous Integration (Optional)

+Integrate accessibility checks into your CI/CD pipeline using Lighthouse CLI to automate testing.

+## 8. Documentation and Reporting

+Maintain a concise record of accessibility audits and changes to demonstrate compliance and continuous improvement.

+By following this simplified process, you can effectively test and enhance the Section 508 compliance of your Radfish project, ensuring accessibility for all users with minimal complexity.
+Regular testing and updates are key to maintaining accessibility standards.